*Reprinted with permission from Dr. Sinatra's HeartMDInstitute

 Cook with as much turmeric or curry as you can, and when the opportunity arises, order yellow curry dishes when dining out.
 Try adding it to a mug of hot organic milk sweetened with a teaspoon of honey as a healing nightcap.
 As a nutritional supplement, you can take 250 – 500 mg curcumin daily.

-Widely used to give meals some extra punch, cayenne pepper has also long been utilized as an herbal medicine.
-Added to foods, cayenne can help provide relief from stomach aches and gas.
+Widely used to give meals some extra punch, cayenne peppers have also been utilized as an herbal medicine.
+C This healthy herb can help provide relief from stomach aches and gas.
 When mixed with water it can be gargled to help combat sore throats.
 Rubbing it on the skin can also bring temporary relief of arthritic pain and muscle aches, not a surprise since the key medicinal compound in cayenne – capsaicin – also happens to be the main ingredient in various over-the-counter creams which ease muscle and joint pain.

-Caveat: It’s important not to overdo it with cayenne, as too much may harm DNA; try to limit eating hot peppers to once a week.
+Caveat: It’s important not to overdo it with cayenne, as too much of this healthy herb may harm DNA; try to limit eating hot peppers to once a week.
 If you supplement with capsaicin, 2,000 to 4,000 IUs every other day is recommended.

 Savory rosemary has a lot of cancer-protective potential, especially when added to meats cooked at high temperatures.
 Using high heat to fry, broil or grill meats can cause the formation of potent carcinogens called heterocyclic amines (HCAs).
 Rich in carnosic and rosemarinic acids, rosemary can help prevent the creation of HCAs during the cooking process, and can help prevent cancers of the breast and colon.

 Rosemary seems to halt tumor development by preventing carcinogens in the body from binding with DNA.
 It has also been shown to stimulate the body’s production of enzymes that protect against cancer cells.
-Marinate meats and poultry in chopped, fresh rosemary before cooking, or add fresh rosemary to salads and sauces.
+Marinate meats and poultry in chopped, fresh rosemary before cooking, or add this healthy herb to salads and sauces.

 Although cilantro and coriander are different names for the same plant, most people associate cilantro with the leaves and coriander with the seeds.
-Both forms of this plant, which is part of the parsley family, are commonly found in Chinese, Mexican and Indian cuisines.
+Both forms of this plantare commonly found in Chinese, Mexican and Indian cuisines.

-High in beta-carotene, cilantro can help lower risk of cardiovascular events and prostate cancer, and increase one’s immunity to colds and flu.
+High in beta-carotene, cilantro is a healthy herb that can help lower risk of cardiovascular events and prostate cancer, and increase one’s immunity to colds and flu.
 As a powerful detoxifying agent, cilantro is also used to help chelate mercury from the body.
 As such, it is especially beneficial for diabetics, who produce more toxic metabolites due to compromised metabolism.

 For more articles like this, visit Dr. Sinatra's HeartMDInstitute